cycle/gh-actions/README.md

 # Shared GitHub Actions

-This repository is a collection of [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action), specifically designed for use in [wayofdev](https://github.com/wayofdev) projects.
+This repository is a collection of [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action), specifically designed for use in [cycle](https://github.com/cycle) projects.

 These tools encapsulate common and repetitive tasks, allowing for easy integration into multiple projects.
-This approach not only reduces the need to rewrite code but also ensures standardized operations across all Wayofdev repositories.
+This approach not only reduces the need to rewrite code but also ensures standardized operations across all Cycle repositories.

 <br>